Abhishek2999/Data-Analysis-Tableau-Dashboard/UPI+Transactions Tableau-Dashboard/README.md

 - Integration of additional financial metrics like fraud detection trends.
 - Dynamic filtering based on user demographics.
 - Machine learning-driven transaction predictions.

-## Author
-Created by [Your Name] for insightful data analysis in the fintech domain.